 The capture itself is pretty self-explanatory:

-Time format can be selected from a few options under the view menu.
+The time format can be selected from a few options under the view menu.
 Source and target addresses are just as they say, as is protocol.
-Length refers to the overall packet length sent or received, and the details will show anything relevant (for instance, packets sent TCP but with no ACK response).
+The "length" refers to the overall packet length sent or received, and the details will show anything relevant (for instance, packets sent TCP but with no ACK response).
 You can get even more detail up to and including the content of that specific packet.

 An important final note: Wireshark captures are inherently massive, especially if the capture filter is broad or not defined at all.
-Ensure you have adequate space on the machine running the capture if you suspect it will run for some time, or you run a very real risk of filling up the storage.
+Ensure you have adequate space on the machine running the capture if you suspect it will run for some time, as there is a risk that the capture will fill the storage.

-Wireshark does have some wiki-style and community resources for some greater detail on its operation and use in troubleshooting, but a familiarity with networking and the specific network environment will help far more, and is generally a requirement for making sense of the returned data.
+Wireshark has some wiki-style and community resources for greater detail on its operation and uses in troubleshooting.
+Still, a familiarity with networking and the specific network environment will help far more and is generally a requirement for making sense of the returned data.

 https://www.wireshark.org – Site for download